What is trauma?

 In therapy, we will focus on how trauma may have impacted your entire bodymind and social system.

-When it feels safe enough to do so, I encourage the recollection of experiences, both remembered and held in the body.
+When it feels safe enough to do so, I would encourage the recollection of experiences, both remembered and held in the body.

 We can begin to mutually narrate some of these experiences and, in so doing, start to healthily process and make meaning around them together.